Gotr-byte/Webserv/README.txt

 * Created HTML pages for an Internet in 2003 expierience.

-* Allows file upload, both txt files and jpg files. (in progress).
+* Allows file upload, both txt files and jpg files.